ayqxiong/FinalProject/README.md

 1.  **Install `renv`**: Install `renv` in R using: `install.packages("renv")` in terminal, if you haven't already done so
 2.  **Restore** `renv`: Use make install to restore renv

+## Building Docker Image

+-   Link to docker image: <https://hub.docker.com/r/ayqxiong/finaldocker>

+-   You can pull this image directly with `docker pull ayqxiong/finaldocker`